bluehands/EventSourcing/README.md

 ### Extensibility

-Packages are designed to be easily extensible to support other persistence types, event serialization formats (like binary payload serialization) or new Lifecycle phases (see AfterEventReplayPhase introduces by Bluehands.EventSourcing.Funicular.Commands).
+Packages are designed to be easily extensible to support other persistence types, event serialization formats (like binary payload serialization) or new lifecycle phases (see AfterEventReplayPhase introduced by Bluehands.EventSourcing.Funicular.Commands).
 Exensibility patterns are inspired by the ones used in current EntityFramework versions.

 ### Command layer